queenstown new zealand - Skyline Queenstown in Queenstown, New Zealand

 This article has partner links that I may receive compensation from at no cost to you.
 Thank you for supporting my site by using them!

-My last day in Queenstown was a quiet one.
-I had some work to do, so I relaxed in my hotel until about 1 pm.
+My last day in Queenstown was quiet.
+I had some work to do, so I relaxed in my hotel until about 1 p.m.
 I wanted to get one last great view of the area, and there’s no better way to do that than from Skyline Queenstown, which sits high on a hill above the town.
 It’s a large entertainment complex that is accessed either by gondola or by hiking up.
 Despite my well-documented feelings toward heights, I opted for the gondola.

 On the way up the short hill to the bottom Skyline Queenstown gondola station, I passed the Kiwi Birdlife Park.
 It looks like an interesting wildlife park dedicated to the endangered kiwi & other animals, but since I didn’t have a ton of time, I skipped it (the 48 NZD fee also helped me make that decision, though they do a lot of conservation work with that money).